ankitrajbiswal/Voice-Assistant/README.md

 3. After Speaking the websites name, you will see the screen how it will appear.
    (Example in this case, Website: Github)
  ![Pic 2](https://user-images.githubusercontent.com/53295960/130092411-524e7a43-ef8e-483d-93ef-096a35c5101d.png)

+ # Precautions
+ 1. The sphinx library should be imported properly.
+ 2. The dic and lm files should be placed properly in folders and locations should be given properly.

+# Contributor
+Name : Ankit Raj Biswal
+Registration No. : 1941012238
+College: Institute of Technical Education and Research

+## Rest You are Good to Go!!!  :metal:  :beers: